In the middle of the desert

-African refugees walk to Jerusalem in mass protest against indefinite detention by Israeli state
+African refugees walk to Jerusalem in mass protest against indefinite detention by the Israeli state.

 Last week on December 16, in an act of civil disobedience, over 150 asylum seekers walked all the way from the ‘open’ prisons facility in Be’er Sheva in southern Israel to Jerusalem.
 Contesting the new policy which forces them to live in ‘open’ facilities, asylum seekers protested against their indefinite detention without trial as well as Israel’s refusal to recognize them as refugees.